 The Special Interest Group is home to a diverse group of enthusiastic scholars, citizen linguists, teachers and students, working within the tradition of systemic functional semiotics.
 We collectively seek to understand, promote and raise awareness of the specific functions of language and other semiotic resources to express peace, compassion and empathy in everyday life and in other theatres of social engagement.

 For media inquiries or those seeking professional and research-based insights from the Special Interest Group, please get in touch with the SIG Convenor, Adjunct Professor Dr Elizabeth Thomson, who can be reached via email at ethomson15@gmail.com.
 She is available to provide expert commentary, resources, and engage in discussions on topics related to peace, compassion and empathy, and the group’s current initiatives.
-If needed, Dr Thomson can also direct you to other experts within the SIG for further expertise.
+If needed, Dr Thomson can also direct you to other experts within the SIG.

-Speaker: Professor J R Martin, University of Sydney
+Speaker: Professor J R Martin, Department of Linguistics, University of Sydney

 Biography: J R Martin is Professor of Linguistics (Personal Chair) at the University of Sydney.
 Professor Martin was elected a fellow the Australian Academy of the Humanities in 1998, and awarded a Centenary Medal for his services to Linguistics and Philology in 2003.

-Our next general SIG meeting will be held on Thursday 20 February 2025 at 4 pm Australian Eastern Daylight Time.
+Our next general SIG meeting will be held on Thursday 10 April 2025 at 4 pm Australian Eastern Standard Time.

 2025 SIG Committee